dandls/counterfactuals/tests/testthat/_snaps/FeatureTweaker.md

     `FeatureTweaker` cannot be applied to randomForest models specified with a formula.

-# Initialization returns appropriate error message when model is not randomForest
+# Initialization returns appropriate error message if model is not randomForest

     `FeatureTweaker` only works for randomForest models.

+# Initialization returns appropriate error message if training data are not standardized

+    `FeatureTweaker` can only handle standardized features in training data.

-# Returns error message if factors are in training data
+# Returns error message if categorical variables are in training data

     `FeatureTweaker` cannot handle categorical variables in the training data.